rnowley/buildcs/README.md

 # buildcs
 Provides a way of building Mono C# applications on Linux using a project definition defined in a .json file.
-The aim of this utility is to allow the easy building of Mono C# projects without needing to use an IDE.
+The aim of this utility is to allow Mono C# projects to be easily compiled without needing to use an IDE.

 ## Install